Reading: Using IMC in the Sales Process

 Stage 2: Build Relationship and Discover Needs

-At the same time consumers are searching for information about how to address their needs, sellers are searching for information about the consumers and what they looking for.
+At the same time, consumers are searching for information about how to address their needs, sellers are searching for information about the consumers and what they are looking for.
 At this stage a true buyer-seller relationship starts to form: the seller reaches out and probes in order to understand buyer needs.
 The seller also begins to position herself as a trusted resource to help address these needs.
 The buyer begins to understand that the seller may indeed be able to provide what he is looking for.

 Stage 3: Present Solution and Resolve Concerns

 Once a seller understands the needs of a qualified lead, she can effectively present the product or service as a solution to those needs.
 She has insight into the buyer and understands which features and benefits are most important.
 She can position the offering accordingly.
 It is important to present the solution at the same time the consumer is formulating and evaluating alternatives.
-Inevitably this evaluation process will raise potential concerns and reservations about the solution.
+Inevitably, this evaluation process will raise potential concerns and reservations about the solution.
 The seller surfaces these issues and provides additional information to resolve them.

 Stage 4: Close the Sale